 Lunch consisted of Nasi Kuning with Beef Rendang.
 Tasted not bad for an in-flight meal, the rendang sauce was still evident when I ate it.

-A sandwich snack and the typical “fish with rice” or “chicken with noodle” dinner was also provided, but I did not take a photo of it.
+A sandwich snack and the typical “fish with rice” or “chicken with noodle” dinner was also provided, but I did not take a photo of it since I was still groggy after being suddenly woken up for dinner.

 The empty Economy Class cabin before I disembarked from the plane.
 The rows with pillows and blankets intact are those which ran empty throughout the flight.